Mohamad-Nour-Zureik/MNIST/README.md

 ---

-## 🚀 How to View and Run the ProjectsSince these projects were developed in Google Colab, the easiest way to explore and re-run them is by opening the notebooks directly in the Colab environment.
+## 🚀 How to View and Run the Projects
+Since these projects were developed in Google Colab, the easiest way to explore and re-run them is by opening the notebooks directly in the Colab environment.

 ### 1. View on GitHubYou can simply click on any $`.ipynb` file in the repository to view its rendered content directly on GitHub.